Travel date February 2021

 Some of the outdoor name placards had QR codes with additional aircraft statistics but most of the QR codes were not functional.

 I would love to see Pima add videos of the plane interiors to their website.
 We googled videos for a few planes while visiting.
-For instance, we wanted to see how the cargo doors opened on a front-loading plane or how the snowshoes worked on a plane equipped to support bases in the Artic.
+For instance, we wanted to see how the cargo doors opened on a front-loading plane or how the snowshoes worked on a plane equipped to support bases in the Arctic.

 What are the painted planes in front of Pima Air and Space Museum?